JavierLuna/flask-boilerplate/README.md

  If the route for the resource ```Father``` is like this  ```/api/v1/father``` it will be resting in the **views.py** in the package father under **v1** which is, as well, under the **api** package (```api/v1/father/views.py```).
   SO INTUITIVE.

- In every api's endpoint i like to have two files:
+ In every api's endpoint I like to have two files:

  * **views.py**: Here we find our endpoints.
 * **schemas.py**: Here we have our schemas.
 Also named "serializers" by them Django people.